plxis/eng-ci/README.md

 ## Example Usage

-Create a file named `vars` and provide values for non-default variables (to override default variables, refer to `terraform/variables.tf`):
+Create a `terraform/vars` file and provide values for non-default variables (to override default variables, refer to `terraform/variables.tf`):

 ```json
 context              = "example-stack"